On SYZ mirrors of Hirzebruch surfaces: An SYZ Mirror of the Fourth Hirzebruch Surface

-\begin{remark} The formula of the superpotential given in Theorem \ref{main theorem 2} is related to the formula of $W(x,y)$ here by the change of coordinates $(x,y)\mapsto (T^{-\frac{A}{2}-B}xy^2,y)$, which corresponds to a change of $\mathbb{R}^2$-coordinates for the moment polytope of $\F_4$. \end{remark}
+\begin{remark} The formula of the superpotential given in Theorem \ref{main theorem 2} is related to the formula of $W(x,y)$ here by the change of coordinates $(x,y)\mapsto (T^{-\frac{A}{2}-B}xy^2,y)$, which corresponds to an integral affine change of $\mathbb{R}^2$-coordinates for the moment polytope of $\F_4$. \end{remark}